 The FDA has a history of applying the philosophy behind Subpart E to drugs for rare diseases through its expedited programs.
 Recognizing that certain aspects of traditional drug development may not be feasible for rare diseases the agency has demonstrated a willingness to be flexible in evaluating drugs to treat these conditions.

 How to know if your drug will qualify

-The approvals of tazmetostat for advanced epithelioid sarcoma and selumetinib for neurofibromatosis type 1 demonstrate FDA’s commitment to making the unique needs of rare cancers a top priority.
+The approvals of tazmetostat for advanced epithelioid sarcoma and selumetinib for neurofibromatosis type 1 demonstrate the FDA’s commitment to making the unique needs of rare cancers a top priority.
 For therapies like these, there are several regulatory mechanisms available to help expedite rare oncology programs, including designations (see Figure 1) and an accelerated approval pathway.